 The focus in this course is on the principles of, and practice in, clear and accurate presentation of information as directed to specific audiences.
 This includes planning, composing and editing resumes, reports, descriptions of mechanisms, instructions and critiques, and incorporation of graphics.
 The oral component includes interview strategies, informal and formal presentations.
-(Prerequisite: ENGL100L or Permission of Instructor)
+(ENGL100L may be taken concurrently)